I AM BECK TENCH.

 While I worked for the museum, I served on my local library board for five years, eventually becoming the chair.
 At the same time, I worked with librarians across the state of Illinois through a program called ILEADUSA.
 For six years, I gave an annual keynote address and then worked with individual teams of librarians across 9-months, supporting them in taking risks with their projects and making change in the culture of their libraries.

-In the Spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
+In the spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
 I developed and taught the course “Digital Experiments in Museums and Libraries” and also co-taught a course on “Careers and Social Capital” with Kris Morrissey.
 It was at this time that I met David Levy and began to explore research and teaching as a next step in my career.
-In the winter of 2016, I was notified of my acceptance as a PhD student.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
-If you'd like to think together, send me an email or message on Twitter.
+If you'd like to think together, send me an email or message on Twitter or setup a time to meet.

 Beck Tench was formally trained as a designer at the University of North Carolina at Chapel Hill’s School of Journalism and Mass Communication and has spent her career helping people and organizations of all types embrace risk-taking, creativity, and change through technology and personal space-making.